 Dr. Vulava has a broad education in environmental engineering and sciences from three different continents: (i) B.S., Civil Engineering, J.N.
 Tech.
 University, Hyderabad, India, (ii) M.S., Civil and Environmental Engineering, University of Maryland, College Park, USA, and (iii) Ph.D., Environmental Sciences, Swiss Federal Institute of Technology, Zurich, Switzerland.

 Dr. Vulava’s courses focus on the environmental aspects of earth’s surface environments.
 The primary focus is on environmental geochemistry and pollutant dynamics in the environment.
 Several of these courses involve hand-on lab and field activities to give students more feel for various applications of the core environmental sciences.

 Douglas Logan’s amphibious life started at an early age with much of it spent on the waterways of Eastern Long Island.
 He enjoys boatbuilding, surfing and running.

-He is a graduate of both SUNY Maritime College (B.S. in Meteorology and Oceanography) and NC State (M.S. in Marine Science).
+He is a graduate of both SUNY Maritime College (B.S. in Meteorology and Oceanography) and North Carolina State (M.S. in Marine Science).
 Upon completing his B.S. he worked for the salvage company Maritime Explorations, recovering artifacts from the wreck of the pirate ship WHYDAH.
 Soon after, he joined the NOAA Commissioned Officer Corps, serving aboard research vessels in many places from Alaska’s Bering Sea to south of the Antarctic Circle.
-Doug has been a Charleston Harbor pilot since 1997.
+Doug has been a Charleston Harbor Pilot since 1997.

-He is stakeholder in the ecology of the Charleston area watershed because his James Island home that he shares with his wife and four children is in a community that relies on well water.
+He is stakeholder in the ecology of the Charleston area watershed because his James Island home that he shares with his four children is in a community that relies on well water.